This is my review of the Lufthansa Miles & More UK credit cards.

-The on-going earnings rate is very strong.
+The on-going earnings rate is also very strong.
 1.5 miles per £1 is as good as it gets in the current market for a free American Express airline card.
-0.75 per £1 on the Visa is also very strong.
+0.75 per £1 on the Visa is also very good.
 The fact that using the card stops your Miles & More miles expiring if you have no status also adds value.

 The application form for the Lufthansa Miles & More American Express and Visa cards can be found here.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)

 Disclaimer: Head for Points is a journalistic website.
 Nothing here should be construed as financial advice, and it is your own responsibility to ensure that any product is right for your circumstances.
 Recommendations are based primarily on the ability to earn miles and points and do not consider interest rates, service levels or any impact on your credit history.
 By recommending credit cards on this site, I am – technically – acting as a credit broker.
 Robert Burgess, trading as Head for Points, is regulated and authorised by the Financial Conduct Authority to act as a credit broker.